SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 • BART: This takes the most time but is the least expensive.
 If you pack light and you don't mind walking a little, this is a great option.

-From Oakland Airport (OAK)/East Bay: You have the same options for getting into the city from OAK as SFO.
+From Oakland Airport (OAK)/East Bay: You have the same options for getting into the city from OAK as from SFO.
 However, the experience is slightly different, since you need to plan ahead just a little more.
-Also, it costs more money and will take a little longer when traveling from OAK to Union Square San Francisco.
+It costs more money and will take a little longer when traveling from OAK to Union Square San Francisco.

 Parking in Union Square San Francisco